-The BX primarily lists Swiss SMEs which are not able to afford to make an initial public offering on the SIX exchange.
-In addition to the stocks of companies which are only listed on the BX SWISS, stocks listed on SIX Swiss Exchange can also be traded on the BX SWISS.
+The BX Swiss primarily lists Swiss mid-sized corporations for which the exchange provides an affordable alternative to listing on the SIX Swiss exchange.
+In addition to the stocks of companies which are only listed on the BX Swiss, the BX Swiss also hosts secondary listings of stocks listed on SIX Swiss Exchange.

 Trade foreign shares in Swiss Francs

-Since November 2013, the exhange lists non-Swiss securities denominated by the Swiss franc rather than the corresponding currencies denominating the foreign securities.
-This allows investors to invest in foreign securities in Swiss francs and thus bypass the cost of currency exchange.
-This feature is unique to the BX Swiss and is made possible thanks to the exchange's partnership with the German Baader Bank.
+Since November 2013, foreign securities listed on the BX Swiss have been denominated by the Swiss franc rather than their corresponding foreign currencies.
+This allows investors to invest in foreign securities in Swiss francs and thus bypass currency exchange costs.
+This feature is unique to the BX Swiss and is made possible through the exchange's partnership with the German Baader Bank.

 Over 1000 stocks from 30 countries listed

-Altogether, over 1000 stocks originating from over 30 countries can be traded in this way between 9:15am and 5:00pm, including Apple, Adidas, Amazon, Sony or H&M shares.
-Other types of assets, such as structured products and ETFs, cannot be traded.
+Altogether, over 1000 stocks originating from over 30 countries can be traded in this way between 9:00am and 5:30pm Swiss time.
+Major foreign stocks which are listed on the exchange include Apple, Adidas, Amazon, Sony and H&M. The exchange also lists numerous investment funds and derivatives.

 Fees on the BX Swiss are always listed in Swiss francs.
-An exchange fee equal to 0.01% of each transaction or 10 francs (whichever is greater) applies to trades on the exchange.
+A stock exchange fee equal to 0.01% of each transaction or 10 francs (whichever is greater) applies to trades on the exchange.
+The maximum exchange fee is 50 francs per transaction.
 This fee applies in addition to the brokerage fees charged by your broker.

 Local vs. international brokerage fees

 Because foreign securities listed on the exchange are denominated by Swiss francs, Swiss brokers charge the lower brokerage fees applicable to Swiss securities, rather than the higher brokerage fees applicable to foreign securities.
 Brokers also do not charge foreign currency conversion fees and spreads because transactions are entirely in Swiss francs.
-The BX SWISS handles currency exchanges, and currency exchange charges are factored into the exchange fee.
+The BX Swiss handles currency exchanges, and currency exchange charges are factored into exchange fees.

-Depending on the broker, brokerage fees charged for trades on the BX SWISS exchange may not always match those used on the SIX Swiss Exchange.
+Depending on the broker you use, brokerage fees charged for trades on the BX Swiss exchange may not always match those used on the SIX Swiss Exchange.

 Pros and cons of BX Swiss

-A possible advantage of trading on the BX SWISS: Depending on the scale and value of transactions (and on which broker is used), trading foreign shares in Swiss francs on the Berne eXchange may prove cheaper than performing the same trade in a foreign currency.
+A possible advantage of trading on the BX Swiss: Depending on the scale and value of transactions (and on which broker is used), trading foreign shares in Swiss francs on the BX Swiss may prove cheaper than transacting the same trade in a foreign currency.

-Other brokers may help you purchase securities on the BX SWISS indirectly.
-This will normally have to be done through a bank employee in person or by phone, which may incurr additional costs.
+Other brokers may help you purchase securities on the BX Swiss indirectly.
+This will normally have to be done through a bank employee in person or by phone, which may incur additional costs.

-If you use a broker which trades on the BX SWISS, it may well be to your advantage to trade foreign equities through the BX rather than on foreign exchanges.
-You can find the ISINs of BX-listed foreign securities on the BX SWISS website.
+If you hold your capital in Swiss francs and use a broker which trades on the BX Swiss, you may be able to cut costs by trading foreign equities on the BX Swiss rather than on foreign exchanges.
+You can find the ISINs of securities and derivatives traded on the BX Swiss listed on the BX Swiss website.